AI-estimated baseline profile. Be the first to log a session!

 What does 2013 Yunnan Sourcing Autumn Mu Shu Cha Raw Pu-erh Tea Cake taste like?

-This dark from Yunnan, China offers a distinctive drinking experience.
 This raw Pu-erh tea offers an intense and powerful experience, with a pungent and distinctly floral profile, notably an elegant orchid aroma.
 It presents a notable astringency and bitterness that is b.
-It sits in the "Pungent" and "Floral" and "Astringent" flavor families, so expect a cup that leans pungent and floral and astringent.
+It leans pungent, floral and astringent.

 How should I brew 2013 Yunnan Sourcing Autumn Mu Shu Cha Raw Pu-erh Tea Cake?